Homeopathic Treatment of Psoriatic Arthritis

 Causes for Psoriatic Arthritis

-Approximately 40% of patients of psoriatic arthritis have a family history of these autoimmune disorders, such as psoriasis and psoriatic arthritis, in their first relatives.
+Approximately 40% of patients with psoriatic arthritis have a family history of these autoimmune disorders, such as psoriasis and psoriatic arthritis, in their first relatives.
 Psoriatic Arthritis is a disease with immunological mediation that has some genetic connections and it could be caused by emotional stress at certain circumstances.

 However, not everyone who gets psoriasis will eventually develop psoriatic arthritis.
 So, there are no proven techniques or ways to tell who will get psoriatic arthritis.
 However, several theories have been postulated that it stems from a combination of genes and environmental factors.